kojiishi/east_asian_spacing/README.md

 [Adobe CJK Type blog article]: https://ccjktype.fonts.adobe.com/2018/04/contextual-spacing.html

-### Technical Details
+### OpenType Font Features

 Some applications implement this feature by their own.
 However,
-implementing this feature without appropriate support from fonts is not easy, or sometimes problematic.
+implementing this feature without appropriate support from fonts is not easy.
 Often applications must implement font-specific behaviors, or require users to apply differently by fonts.

-For fonts to support applications to implement this feature, OpenType defines 4 feature tags:
+For fonts to support implementing this feature, OpenType defines 4 feature tags:
 * The "[`chws`]" feature tag,
 and the "[`vchw`]" feature tag as its vertical flow counterpart.